Convex and Non-convex Optimization Under Generalized Smoothness: Convex setting

 As discussed below Lemma~\ref{lem:lsl}, the key in the convergence analysis is to show $\norm{\nabla f(x_t)}\le G$ for all $t\ge 0$ and some constant $G$.
 We will prove it by induction relying on the following lemma whose proof is deferred to Appendix~\ref{app:convex_gd}. \begin{lemma} For any $x\in\cX$ satisfying $\norm{\nabla f(x)}\le G$, define $x^+:=x-\eta\nabla f(x)$.
 If $f$ is convex and $(r,\ell)$-smooth, and $\eta\le \min\left\{\frac{2}{\ell(G)},\frac{r(G)}{2G}\right\}$, we have $x^+\in\cX$ and $\norm{\nabla f(x^+)}\le \norm{\nabla f(x)}\le G$. \end{lemma}

-Lemma~\ref{lem:convex_gd_one_step} suggests that for gradient descent \eqref{eq:gd} with a small enough stepsize, if the gradient norm at $x_t$ is bounded, then we have $\norm{\nabla f(x_{t+1})}\le\norm{\nabla f(x_t)}\le G$, i.e., the gradient norm is also bounded at $t+1$.
-In other words, the gradient norm is indeed a non-increasing potential function for gradient descent.
+Lemma~\ref{lem:convex_gd_one_step} suggests that for gradient descent \eqref{eq:gd} with a small enough stepsize, if the gradient norm at $x_t$ is bounded by $G$, then we have $\norm{\nabla f(x_{t+1})}\le\norm{\nabla f(x_t)}\le G$, i.e., the gradient norm is also bounded by $G$ at $t+1$.
+In other words, the gradient norm is indeed a non-increasing potential function for gradient descent in the convex setting.
 With a standard induction argument, we can show that $\norm{\nabla f(x_t)}\le \norm{\nabla f(x_0)}$ for all $t\ge 0$.
-As discussed below Lemma~\ref{lem:lsl}, we can basically apply the standard analysis to obtain the convergence guarantee in the convex setting as follows.
+As discussed below Lemma~\ref{lem:lsl}, then we can basically apply the classical analysis to obtain the convergence guarantee in the convex setting as in the following theorem, whose proof is deferred to Appendix~\ref{app:convex_gd}.